Thinking of solo travel but not sure where to start? START HERE!

 Getting around Belgrade isn’t too difficult.
 The city's center is small, and most places are within walking distance.
 There's a perfectly acceptable public transit system, if you can manage to buy a Bus Pass, which is apparently available at kiosks dotted around town.
 I tried four kiosks and was unceremoniously waved off.
 I thought it was me, but no, I met a Canadian gentleman who experienced the same.
 So yes, you can get around, but perhaps ask a Serb to buy your pass for you – that way you won’t scare anyone with your limited linguistic abilities.

-Traveling to the rest of Serbia isn't uniformly easy.
-Getting to cities is simple because you can usually take a train.
-Towns of any size are served by bus.
-But much of Serbia's beauty is off the beaten path, up winding roads or through green forests and that's where things go downhill.
-Without a car, you'll be stuck on the most-traveled roads but you won't get inside the country's heartland.
-As tourism grows, things may improve but for now, the inner reaches of the country will be off-limits to you unless someone drives you.
+Traveling to the rest of Serbia isn’t uniformly easy.
+Getting to cities is simple because you can usually take a train or a bus, although the rail system is undergoing an overhaul and many cities have been deprived of rail service.
+Still, towns of any size are served by bus.
+But much of Serbia’s beauty is off the beaten path, up winding roads or through green forests and that’s where things go downhill.

 The one part of Serbia I was unable to visit is the South, the part many call the 'real Serbia'.
 Next time.